Learn the steps and secrets to making delicious chicken cutlets. They’re so versatile and easy to make once you know how.

 Pound the breast working from the middle outwards until it is about ¼ of an inch thick.
 This can yield a very large cutlet.
 You can always cut it in half before breading it if it’s too big for your purposes.

 Transfer chicken with plastic to another surface.
 You can stack these chicken and plastic wrap layers and then the chicken pieces don’t stick to each other.
+Now your chicken cutlets are ready for breading.

 Preheat oven to 400°F.